canonical/sphinx-docs-starter-pack/docs/reference/myst-syntax-reference.md

 ## Tables

 You can use standard Markdown tables.
 However, using the reST [list table](https://docutils.sourceforge.io/docs/ref/rst/directives.html#list-table) syntax is usually much easier.
-See the [Sphinx documentation](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-directives) for all table syntax alternatives. <!-- wokeignore:rule=master -->
+See the [Sphinx documentation](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-directives) for all table syntax alternatives.

 Both markups result in the following output: